-Hibernate is the same as Suspend-to-Disk (STD) and stores your current data and status on the hard disk drive.
-By doing this, RAM does not have to be refreshed and power consumption is greatly reduced but not completely eliminated because certain wake-up components like LAN and modem needs to remain powered.
+"Hibernate" is the same as Suspend-to-Disk (STD) and stores your current data and status on the hard disk drive.
+By doing this, RAM does not have to be periodically refreshed and power consumption is greatly reduced but not completely eliminated because certain wake-up components like LAN and modem needs to remain powered.
+"Hibernate" saves more power compared to "Stand by".
+To operate: Enable hibernation in "Power Options" and select "Start" | "Shut down", and "Hibernate".